anubhav100rao/log_scripter/readme.md

-# Drawing insights from the data using bash script
+# Drawing insights from logs using bash script